 Many Singapore medical aesthetic clinics offer intralesional steroid injections or laser treatment.
 These work quite well for relatively flat and small keloids.
 In Dr Wan's experience, combination treatment with lasers and various injections works better with a faster, more complete response and fewer complications, compared to just using traditional intralesional steroid injections.

 For big protruding keloids, however, conservative treatment would take much longer to whittle down the bulk of the keloid.
-This necessitates a long course of treatment with slow results, additional cost, and more discomfort.
+This necessitates a long course of treatment with slow results, additional costs, and more discomfort.
 Furthermore, the dense collagen built up in the hard, fibrous keloid core may not respond much to conservative treatment; Rather, for selected keloids that are suitable, surgical removal with newer more advanced techniques with lower recurrence rates can be considered to remove the keloid.

 FOUNDER / MEDICAL DIRECTOR

 For selected keloids that are suitable, surgical removal with newer more advanced techniques with lower recurrence rates can be considered to remove the keloid.
 However, keloid removal surgery is messy, bloody, and fraught with difficulties, chief amongst these being a high recurrence rate.
 Thus, it may be hard to find a doctor specializing in keloid removal surgery as many doctors steer clear of it.

 In particular, simply shaving off the keloid (even with a laser) almost always results in the keloid growing back rapidly.
 Dr. Wan feels that there is no point in this and prefers more precise and nuanced surgery that preserves the skin coverage, reduces the healing time, and greatly reduces the risk of recurrence.

 At the same time, keloid suppression treatment with lasers and injections must go hand in hand with keloid removal surgery to prevent a recurrence.